abkarada/Multi_Language_Reverse_Shells/README.md

 | PowerShell    | `powershell_reverse_shell` | Windows-native reverse shells with options for encoding & AV evasion. |
 | Ruby          | `ruby_reverse_shell`       | TCP-based reverse shell using Ruby sockets.
 Often used in Metasploit modules. |

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).
+Use responsibly and ethically.

 ---